anair-it/JEE-provision-local-development-environment/README.md

 # Provision Java EE local development environment
-- Onboard a Java developer/QA in minutes.
+- Onboard a Java developer/QA in few minutes.
-- Provision a local development environment with essential tools and software for a Java full stack developer/QA on a Windows PC.
-The same can be shared with a team so to maintain a consistent local environment setup.
+- Quickly provision a local development environment with essential tools and software for a Java full stack developer/QA on a Windows PC.
+- Share configuration in the team to maintain a consistent local environment setup.

 ## Hardware pre-requisites
 1. Host machine RAM: >= 8GB